yzziizzy/EACSMB/DEVELOPMENT.md

 * Easy, cheap ephemeral meshes, decal and effects that can automatically spawn on terrain at certain zoom levels.
 Grass, dust, flowers, decorative decals, etc. They should not be in the CES as they are not real game items.
 * Better gbuffer packing, depends on shader #include support.
 * Texture compression
+* Calculate proper derivatives in decal fragment shader for anisotropic filtering

 ## Sound
 * Finish API.